holographicSol/SatIO_ESPIDF_Waveshare_ESP32-P4_Round_Display/README.md

 *Written by Benjamin Jack Cullen — project may be renamed to Stargate.*

-SatIO is a value Hive & programmable calculator, for building devices with and or on top of SatIO.
+SatIO is a Value Hive & Programmable Switch, for building devices with and or on top of SatIO.

 ---